Metropolitan Borough of Holborn: Formation and boundaries

 Previous to the borough's formation it had been administered by two separate local bodies: Holborn District Board of Works and St Giles District Board of Works.
 The Inns of Court and Inns of Chancery had not been under the control of any local authority prior to 1900.

 Coat of arms

-St Giles, St George and St Andrew were depicted on the borough seal.
+St Giles, St George (patron saint of Bloomsbury) and St Andrew (patron saint of Holborn) were depicted on the borough seal.
 The several constituent parishes were illustrated in the arms granted to Holborn in 1906, while the supporters, the Lion and the Griffin are from the arms of Lincoln's Inn and Gray's Inn (Inns of Court).

 Charges from these arms were used, together with charges from the coats of arms of Hampstead and of St. Pancras, when the new coat of arms of the London Borough of Camden was designed in 1965.

 Visible legacy

 Several of the street name signs in the British Museum/Senate House area still bear the "Borough of Holborn" area designation.
 Holborn Town Hall, built in 1894, still exists, on High Holborn, and still has the coat of arms in the façade.
+The entrance gate piers to the church of St Giles-in-the-Fields commemorate the Borough when it was amalgamated in 1965, and bear an inscription to this effect, although the arch that bore the borough's arms has since been removed.